QR code parking system for shared bicycles to start next year; offenders face fines, bans

 A public education campaign will also be launched in early October to educate users of shared bicycles on how to end their trips with QR codes.

-A total of 267,000 bicycle parking lots will also be made available for cyclists in Singapore by 2020.

-"Since the start of this year, LTA and partner agencies have added 7,000 public bicycle parking spaces at convenient locations including public transport nodes, housing void decks and public parks," LTA said.
+By 2020, the number of bicycle parking lots in Singapore will be increased from 207,000 to 267,000, LTA said.
+About 7,000 lots have been added at locations such as public transport nodes, housing void decks and parks since the beginning of this year.

+LTA said that 97 per cent of "key destinations" such as polyclinics, community centres, schools and town centres are now within a five-minute walk from bicycle parking spaces, up from 80 per cent at the start of this year.
+About 95 per cent of people living in private homes are now within a five-minute walk from bicycle parking lots, up from 90 per cent.

-"LTA will continue to work with our partner agencies, private developers and building owners to expand the bicycle parking capacity islandwide, especially at locations with higher demand for bicycle parking."
+"LTA will continue to work with our partner agencies, private developers and building owners to expand the bicycle parking capacity islandwide, especially at locations with higher demand for bicycle parking," it said.

-LTA also said that accessibility to bicycle parking spaces has increased to 95 per cent for private homes and 97 per cent for key destinations.